Speed Analyzer—Easily identify bottlenecks on your website

 The Speed Analyzer uses two APIs to obtain the data needed for its calculations.

-Speed Analyzer doesn’t stop there — it also extracts relevant information, such as the size of the autoload options, entire DB size, or the persistent object cache, from the website’s database, something web application speed test tools can’t do.
+Speed Analyzer doesn’t stop there—it also extracts relevant information, such as the size of the autoload options, the entire DB size, or the persistent object cache, from the website’s database—something web application speed test tools can’t do.

 If you’d like, you can experiment with the Compare Results functionality.